idvorkin/idvorkin.github.io/_d/amazon.md

 ### Frupidity

-Frugality, done correclty is resourcefulness.
+Frugality, done correctly is resourcefulness.
 It says, if you need 10 people, have 8, and you'll do better work.

 Some people used frugality to focus on not the high order bit.
-For example, I had a frequent battle to over hardware which cost less then 15\$/month.
+For example, I had a frequent battle over hardware which cost less than 15\$/month.

 ### Not rescuing a team

 ### So hard to hire

-## Leadership Principles (LPs): The beating hart of Amazon
+## Leadership Principles (LPs): The beating heart of Amazon

-At Amazon training the first thing they tell you is "Everywhere else, you see the leadership principles on the wall, and no one knows what they are", at Amazon, they are no on the walls, but instead we speak to them every day.
+At Amazon training the first thing they tell you is "Everywhere else, you see the leadership principles on the wall, and no one knows what they are", at Amazon, they are not on the walls, but instead we speak to them every day.

 You don't just speak to them daily, you speak to the leadership principles multiple times a day.